Pranav-Patel-123/Employee-Retention-Detection/README.md

 </html>

 #
-1. Dataset folder contains all the datasets used in the project.

-2. Scripts folder contains all the algorithms applied in the above project with the sub-folders (named same as the class imbalance method applied for the sub sequent files).
+1. Over sampled and both sampled folders contains all the algorithms applied in the above project with the sub-folders (named after the algorithm implemented for the sub sequent files).

 "Results.xlsx" contains all the results (parameters: Accuracy, Precision, Specificity and Sensitivity) after applying various algorithms such as logistic regression, decision tree, random forest, SVM and XGBoost